wieden-kennedy/pyrowire/README.rst

 .. code:: python

-    # profanity validator that considers 'reaver' to be the only bad word in the universe
+    # profanity validator that considers 'reaver' to be the only bad word in the verse
-    @app.validator
+    @pyrowire.validator
     def profanity(message_data=None):
         # just want to omit the f-bomb
         import re.search